otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/02-arrays-lists-dictionaries-and-linq.md

 List<int> numbers = new List<int>() { 1, 4, 7, 8, 11, 12, 15, 16, 19, 20 };
 ```

+> **Hint:** Filter the list with `Where` method to select only even numbers, then use `Sum` method to add them together.
+The result is a number so make sure you store this in the appropriate data type.

 ## Task 5:

 You have been given a list of `string` containing countries.
 Write a **LINQ** query that displays all countries starting with the letter "I" or "i".